 Of course, you don't need to pitch the PC as a gaming build to the significant others in your life.
 Maybe you're building up your livestream YouTube and Twitch audience, or you need to do some real work like video editing, graphic design, or software development.
 The fact is an extreme gaming PC can do anything else you might need—it just happens to handle games really well.

-With the holidays now upon us, there are plenty of great deals to be had.
 Our high-end gaming PC is no slouch, but we can do better, and with some new components and a focus on pushing things to the next level, we're ready to assemble a PC most people only dream about.
 If you're looking for less extreme options, check out our other build guides on the right.

 You can see the regional pricing for the components we selected in the above table, which will update in real time.
 Remember that you'll need two GTX 1080 cards for SLI, which puts the price tag at the time of writing at around $4,000 / £3,800.
 That price reflects some current sales, but those come and go on the various components and we expect the overall price to be relatively consistent, trending slowly downward over time.
 Note that a display, keyboard, and mouse are not included in our build guides—follow those links for our recommendations in those categories.